oracle-cne/ocne/doc/experimental/introduction.md

 ## Migration Summary

 Migration is divided into three main phases:
-1. Verrazzano migration
+1. Verrazzano migration.
-2. Oracle Cloud Native Environment 2.0 OCK in-place upgrade
+2. Oracle Cloud Native Environment 2.0 OCK in-place upgrade.
-3. Migration from unsupported components.
+3. Migration from auth-proxy.

 These phases must be done in order.
 The phases describe discreet segments of the migration where the system remains stable and the end of each phase, providing a methodical migration with no disruption of service.
 For example,